 Why Is the Campari and Soda a Good Aperitif?

 An aperitif is any beverage that's designed to stimulate the appetite and aid with digestion.
 As seen in gin and vermouth, this quality often comes from the botanical ingredients included in the liquor or fortified wine.
-Though the ingredients are kept secret, Campari is made with "bitter herbs, aromatic plants and fruit," and is Italy's most famous aperitivo (Italian for the French word, aperitif).
+Though the ingredients are kept secret, Campari is made with "bitter herbs, aromatic plants, and fruit," and is Italy's most famous aperitivo (Italian for the French word, aperitif).
 Any drink that includes it is naturally going to retain those characteristics.
 In the Campari and soda, those benefits are enhanced with the bubbly soda and it will not dull the palate with sweeteners.
-Like a good wine pairing, it allows you to fully enjoy the flavor of your food and enhances the dining experience.
+Like a good wine pairing, it both allows you to fully enjoy the flavor of your food and enhances the dining experience.

 How Strong Is the Campari and Soda?